arghpy/log_functions/README.md

 # Functions

-This repo contains different functions that I use in scripts and for logging purposes.
+This repository contains different functions that I use in scripts and for logging purposes.